grafana/carbon-relay-ng/README.md

  * graphite routes supports a per-route spooling policy.
    (i.e. in case of an endpoint outage, we can temporarily queue the data up to disk and resume later)
  * performs validation on all incoming metrics (see below)
- * supported inputs: plaintext, pickle and AMQP
+ * supported inputs: plaintext, pickle and AMQP (rabbitmq)

 This makes it easy to fanout to other tools that feed in on the metrics.